St Paul's Uniting (formerly Presbyterian) Church

 [Photograph: John Oxley Library, State Library of Queensland]

 The organ was built in 1953 by Whitehouse Bros of Brisbane at a cost of around £3,484.2 It is one of the later examples of the standardised pneumatic-action organs built by the firm from the early 1910s onwards.
-The specification is just one stop larger than that for the organ built in the previous year for the Presbyterian Church in Dalby, and there is a greater provision here of couplers than in Dalby.
+The specification is just one stop larger than that for the organ built in the previous year for the Presbyterian Church, Dalby, and there is a greater provision here of couplers than in Dalby.
 The inclusion of a Hohl Flute 8ft on the Great, rather than a Stopped Diapason 8ft, is unusual.
 The duplexing of the Swell string stop on the Great Organ had been a common feature on these instruments from the early 1930s onwards.

 The church was refurbished around 2000, and the organ was cleaned and regulated at this time.3